pivotal/docs-platform-automation/docs/tasks.md

 For more information about this task and how it works, see the [upgrade](concepts/upgrade.md) page.

 ### upload-and-stage-product
-Uploads and stages product to the Ops Manager specified in the config file.
+Uploads and stages product to the Tanzu Operations Manager specified in the config file.

 === "Task"
     ---excerpt--- "tasks/upload-and-stage-product"